 Tricks to add flavor to paella

-Making a flavourful paella is not a matter of luck, but of technique, knowledge, and ingredient selection.
-The key is to build flavour in layers: a good sofrito, a rich stock, fresh ingredients, and proper heat control.
-Each step adds intensity, depth, and balance to the final result.
+Making a flavourful paella is all about technique, timing, and using the right ingredients.
+The secret is to build flavour step by step with a well-cooked sofrito, a rich stock, fresh produce, and proper heat control.
+Each stage adds depth, aroma, and balance to the final rice dish.

 Use stock instead of water

-One of the best tricks to enhance the flavour of your paella is to replace water with homemade stock.
-A good chicken, meat, fish, or seafood stock will add nuances that are impossible to achieve with water alone.
+One of the best ways to improve the flavour of your paella is to use homemade stock instead of water.
+A good chicken, meat, fish, or seafood stock gives the rice a deeper, more authentic taste that water alone cannot provide.

-It is important that the stock is well skimmed and balanced in salt.
-Using it hot when adding it to the paella helps avoid interrupting the cooking process and maintains the intensity of the flavour.
+Make sure the stock is well skimmed and properly balanced in salt.
+Adding it hot to the paella pan helps maintain a steady cooking process and preserves the intensity of the flavour.

 The perfect touch: garlic, saffron, and paprika for a unique paella

-For the saffron, it is advisable to prepare it as a saffron infusion, as this helps highlight its flavour, aroma, and natural colour.
-You can see a guide on how to prepare it, whether using saffron threads or saffron powder, through our blog post "How to prepare a saffron infusion for paella"
+For saffron, the best option is to prepare a saffron infusion.
+This helps release its aroma, flavour, and natural colour more evenly throughout the rice.
+You can learn how to prepare it, whether using saffron threads or saffron powder, in our blog post "How to prepare a saffron infusion for paella"

-Garlic is not usually used in the classic paella recipe, but it can be a good additional ingredient for some recipes.
-We recommend being careful not to burn it accidentally.
+Garlic is not usually part of traditional paella recipes, but it can work well in some variations.
+Just be careful not to burn it while cooking.

 Additional ingredients that transform the flavour of your paella

-Beyond the basic ingredients, there are elements that can elevate the aromatic profile of your paella if used with balance and consistency according to the type of recipe you are preparing.
+Beyond the basic ingredients, there are other elements that can elevate the flavour of your paella when used with balance and in line with the type of recipe you are preparing.

 Fresh vegetables and seafood

-Fresh vegetables such as green beans (bachoqueta) or natural grated tomato help increase the flavour of our paella thanks to their freshness.
-If we intend to make a vegetable or vegan paella, some possible ingredients are courgette, green pepper, artichoke, mushrooms, and broccoli, as well as asparagus.
+Fresh vegetables such as green beans or natural grated tomato enhance the flavour of paella thanks to their freshness and natural sweetness.
+For a vegetable or vegan paella, courgette, green pepper, artichoke, mushrooms, broccoli, and asparagus are all excellent choices.

 The socarrat trick